Physical measures for mostly sectional expanding flows: Introduction and statement of results

-\subsection{Preliminary definitions}
+\subsubsection{Preliminary definitions}

 We say that $\sigma\in M$ with $G(\sigma)=0$ is an {\em equilibrium} or \emph{singularity}.
-In what follows and we denote by $\sing(G)$ the family of all such points.
-We say that a singularity $\sigma\in\sing(G)$ is \emph{hyperbolic} if all the eigenvalues of $DG(\sigma)$ have non-zero real part.
+In what follows we denote by $\sing(G)$ the family of all such points.
+We say that an equilibrium $\sigma\in\sing(G)$ is \emph{hyperbolic} if all the eigenvalues of $DG(\sigma)$ have non-zero real part.